IbrahimHussainAli/Tranquil/readme.md

 # CTEC3905 Assignment
 ## Brief points about the assignment
-- The website I have chosen to create is a contemporary culture magazine showing art, fashion etc. I tried to give it a minimal aesthetic feel because that's the type of art and photos I'd want on there.
+- The website I have chosen to create is a contemporary culture magazine showing art, fashion etc. I tried to give it a minimal aesthetic feel because that's the type of art and photos I'd want on there.The fictional magazine is made to give an all around easy and minimal navigation so you feel "Tranquil".
+Thank you.

 - The 4 webpages which are the Assignment are: index.html (Homepage), art.html(Art section), journey-into-midnight.html(Art post) and artSearch.html(The Met post).
 The rest (fashion.html, travel.html, about.html) have been put there to show smooth navigation, but they do not have real content.
 - The two posts that work are: Journey into midnight and The Met Search which bring you to a article page and the API.
 - I had not understood what branches were until I had finished the website so no branches were made.